ShefBots/piwarsimulator/README.md

 This section might now be a bit out of date, but in general this code once finished can either be run in simulation or control mode.
 It consists of these main components:

-* TheWorld – list of everything in the world (either detected or when simulation synthetic), comprised of WorldObjects that contain coordinates and type information
+* TheWorld – list of everything in the world that the robot sees, comprised of WorldObjects that contain coordinates and type information
-* RobotBrain – provides basic logic for scanning and simulation (super classes provide dedicated logic)
+* RobotBrain – provides basic logic for scanning and simulation (super classes provide shared more generic logic)
-* Sensor – Provides sensor information (vision system, time of flight, optical flow, radio receiver)
+* Sensor – Provides input to the brain (vision system, time of flight, optical flow, radio receiver)
-* Controller – Acts on the robot (wheels or launcher or ExteriorTheWorld in simulation)
+* Controller – Acts on the physical world, or ExteriorTheWorld in simulation, via the robot wheels, gripper, etc.
 * WorldRender – displays the world

 Operating in control mode the robot: